imdea-software/popl-2016-artifact/README.md

 compilation nor installation.
 Of course, it does depend the availability of a [Ruby] interpreter – see below.
-In the case that the requirements cannot be fulfilled, this project can also be run in a preconfigured virtual machine; see “Running in a Virtual Machine” below.
+In the case that the requirements cannot be fulfilled, this project can also be run in a preconfigured virtual machine; see *Running in a Virtual Machine* below.

 ## Requirements